andygrove/andygrove/README.md

 I am also helping the NVIDIA [Dask SQL](https://github.com/dask-contrib/dask-sql) team integrate [DataFusion](https://github.com/apache/arrow-datafusion) for query planning and optimizations.

+You can see a detailed list of my current work focus [here](https://github.com/andygrove/andygrove/blob/main/priorities.md).

 ### Open Source

 I am a PMC member and active contributor in the [Apache Arrow](https://github.com/apache/arrow/) project, where I have made the following donations: